iterative/dvc.org/content/blog/2022-07-28-switching-to-dvc-from-jupyter-vscode.md

 For many machine learning engineers, the starting point of a project is a Jupyter notebook.
 This is fine for running a few experiments, but there comes a point where you need to scale the project to accomodate hundreds or even thousands more experiments.
-It will also be important to track the experiments you run so that when you find an exceptional model, you'll be able to reproduce it and get it ready for production.
+These experiments for your model will include different hyperparameter values, different code, and potentially different resources.
+It will be important to track the experiments you run so that when you find an exceptional model, you'll be able to reproduce it and get it ready for production.

 In this tutorial, we're going to start a project with a Juptyer notebook in VS Code.
 Then we'll convert it to a DVC pipeline to make reproducible experiments